maissaninc/kidjs/README.md

 </html>
 ```

-See the [Wiki](https://github.com/maissaninc/kidjs/wiki) for a comprehensive
+See the [documentation](https://kidjs.org) for a comprehensive list of available
-list of available commands and events.
+functions, properties and events.

 Supported by [Maissan Inc.](https://maissan.net)